A Complete Guide to Creating and Optimizing Local Landing Pages

 Do I need a local landing page for every location?

-Yes, it is important for brick and mortar businesses with multiple locations to have a local landing page for each specific location.
+Yes, it is important for brick-and-mortar businesses with multiple locations to have a local landing page for each specific location.

 Local-service businesses might also consider a local landing page for each location they serve.
 For example, an HVAC company serving northeast Florida and southeast Georgia should have a landing page for each area.